LoganBritt/CSCI345-Deadwood/README.md

 # CSCI345-Deadwood
-This is the repository that contains the code for the game Deadwood.
+This is the repository that contains the code for the game Deadwood

-Window has been excluded from implementation for Assignment 2 because this class is needed for the Front-End development, and has no importance to the terminal gameplay.
-This will be implemented in Assignment 3.
+Window has been excluded from implementation for Assignment 2

 Remaining Work:\
 Report\